jxchen01/jxchen01.github.io/_posts/2016-05-31-Think-About-Deep-Learning.md

 	* deep colorization [link](http://www.cs.cityu.edu.hk/~qiyang/publications/iccv-15.pdf)
 	* a recent work [link](http://arxiv.org/pdf/1603.08511.pdf)
 * MUST READ: Online hard example mining [(OHEM)](https://arxiv.org/pdf/1604.03540v1.pdf).
 I have thought about this idea for a long time.
 It is finally solved.
+* Point-level supervision for semantic segmentation: [(paper)](http://arxiv.org/abs/1506.02106).
+I have been seeking an elegant way to utilize point level supervision for a long time.
+This work provides some good experiments and thoughts.
+In this paper, however, the labelled points in each image still requires to cover all instance (one point per intance), which is not feasible in certain circumstances.
 * Expressive power of DNN: People may say DNN is able to express very complex non-linear function.
 But how to quantify such capability?
 I just found this paper to read. [link](http://arxiv.org/abs/1606.05336)
 * New Schemes for parameter initialization in CNN, two papers in ICLR 2016: [paper1](http://arxiv.org/pdf/1511.06856v2.pdf) [paper2](http://arxiv.org/pdf/1511.06422v7.pdf)
 * Weight Normalization: a new scheme for better training of CNN. [link](https://arxiv.org/pdf/1602.07868.pdf)